Can You Weld Galvanized Steel? Best Beginner’s Guide

 What is galvanized steel?

 Galvanized steel is typical steel covered with zinc to acquire strong and long-lasting protection from rust.
-Galvanized steel is popular because it’s a cheap and effective method, the service life for most applications is around 50 years.
+Galvanization is popular because it’s a cheap and effective method.
+The service life for most applications is around 50 years.

 Galvanized steel doesn’t require painting or further maintenance, even if it’s lightly damaged.
 At the same time, it’s slightly more expensive than uncoated steel.